Guderian2nd/TrueHistoryAI/AI Rules.md

 IF NeedFightingUnit is VeryLow THEN BuildFightingUnit is VeryLow

-IF DeltaCityNum is High THEN NeedCity is Low
+IF DeltaCityNum is CityHigh THEN NeedCity is Low

-IF DeltaCityNum is Low THEN NeedCity is High
+IF DeltaCityNum is CityLow THEN NeedCity is High

 IF NeedCity is Low THEN NeedPioneer is VeryLow